exceptionless/Exceptionless/README.md

 ***

-_This branch is for [Exceptionless 2.0] (http://github.com/exceptionless/Exceptionless/wiki/Exceptionless-2.0-Overview) which is a work in progress.
+_This branch is for [Exceptionless 2.0] (http://github.com/exceptionless/Exceptionless/wiki/Exceptionless-2.0-Overview) which is a preview version.
 Please switch to the 1.x branch if you are looking for the stable version._

 ***